Jean de Largentaye: Economic thought

 His monetary reflections led to the publication in 1967 of an article in Economie appliquée in which he detailed his project.
 He proposed the introduction of a currency backed by a basket of goods, the precise composition of which would be determined by the parties involved.
 A monetary agency would store these goods, as well as buy and sell them in order to regulate their prices.
 The deposit of these goods by producers would result in the issuance of "commodity standard certificates", which would function like banknotes in the real economy exchanges.
 These certificates would be convertible into goods at any time at the monetary agency.
 By a mechanism of connecting vessels between the sector producing goods included in the standard and the sectors producing other goods, this monetary system would automatically ensure both price stability and full employment, according to Jean de Largentaye.

 At the international level, such a system would allow the different countries of the world to escape the "exorbitant privilege" of the United States, producers of the reference currency - the American dollar - a fiduciary currency issued by the American banking system.
 This system would be beneficial in particular for developing countries, the main producers of the raw materials included in the standard, as Pierre Mendès France defended in several issues of the Courrier de la République.

 Publications

+In 2023, Classiques Garnier editions published a collection of works by Largentaye.
+The book includes a comprehensive biography of Largentaye in addition to the selected works.